btmoyers/EcolGenLessons/_episodes/05-writing-scripts.md

 > ## Exercise
 >
-> 1. Write a bash script that searches for sequences that contain Four Ns on either side of any nucleotide (A, C, G, or T), e.g. NNNNANNNN, in all .fastq files in a directory and saves the read plus associated headers and quality to a new file.
+> 1. Write a bash script that searches for read sequences that contain four Ns on both sides of any nucleotide (A, C, G, or T), e.g. NNNNANNNN, in all .fastq files in a directory and then saves the read plus associated headers and quality to a new file.
 > 2. Run that script using a batch job on the LSF scheduler.
 >
 > > ## Solution